 Looking for a project with "sole"?
 Introduce the Japanese art of Gyotaku while experimenting with creative coloring techniques.

 "Gyo" means fish and "taku" means rubbing in Japanese.
 Gyotaku is the Japanese art of making prints with fish.
 This technique was originally created by fisherman in the 1800’s to record their prized catches and over time has evolved into a unique art form.

-Find examples of Gyotaku prints.
-Research the techniques, colors and variations.
+Show examples of Gyotaku prints to the class.
+Students research the techniques, colors and variations.
 What makes each one unique?

 Creating authentic Gyotaku uses real fish and paint to make the print.
 This "scaled" back version lets you create a fun facsimile of this technique with construction paper and crayons.
 To create the body of the fish, place a piece of construction paper over the bottom of your shoe.
 Sneakers are the best choice for this project.
 Take a crayon with the label off and rub it back and forth over the tread of the sneaker.
 Watch the texture and pattern of the sneaker’s tread appear on the paper.
 Experiment with different colors and by applying different amounts of pressure with the crayons.
 This crayon rubbing will become the scales on body of the fish.

 Using authentic Gyotaku prints for inspiration, add details like a fish eyes, fins and a tail to the body of the fish with crayons.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho